Seger-Steele/Password-Strength-Checker/README.md

 ### CLI:

-Run the script from your terminal:
+- Run PSC.py from your terminal (zsh example): python3 PSC.py
-Bash
-python3 PSC.py
-Follow the prompts to enter a password or choose the GUI mode.

-Example:
+- When asked whether you want GUI or CLI, press "Enter"
+- Enter a password to check its strength.

+Example(zsh):
 ![alt text](image-2.png)

 ### GUI:

 - Run the script and press "1", then "Enter" at the prompt to launch the GUI.
 - Enter a password in the entry field and click "Check Strength."
 - The results will be displayed in the text box below.

-macOS Example:
+Example(macOS):
 ![alt text](image.png)

-Windows Example:
+Example(Windows):
 ![alt text](image-1.png)

 ## License